tatjam/Brain-Assembly-Interpreter/README.md

 ·How is this useful?
 ---
 I believe it has no use. :P
-I just made it to test my skills, this can be used tough as a basecode for other Brain**** interpreters, remember, assembly is the step before language machine...
+I just made it to test my skills, this can be used tough as a basecode for other Brain**** interpreters, remember, assembly is the step after machine code

 Cheers!